nicross/syngen-template/README.md

 Future updates should include:

 - Adding JSDoc comments to high-level engine systems and utilities
-- Creating an `engine.utility.perlin4d` utility to generate 4D Perlin noise
 - Creating an `engine.utility.physical` decorator to grant physics to any object
-- Reworking engine systems and utilities to work in three dimensions (but default to two)
-- Reworking utilities that work with coordinates to accept object parameters
 - Aligning example projects with engine changes

 ### Updating syngen